Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Baseline and adaptive BCMs

-That is, if the opinion difference between nodes $i$ and $j$ is smaller than their confidence bound at time $t$, their associated dyadic confidence bound $c_{ij}$ increases; otherwise, the dyad's confidence bound decreases.
-Because $c_0 \in [0,1]$, the update \cref{eq:HK_confidence} preserves $c_{ij}(t) \in [0,1]$ for each edge $(i,j)$ and time $t$.
-When $(\gamma, \delta) = (0,1)$, our adaptive-confidences HK model reduces to the baseline HK model.
+That is, if the opinion difference between {adjacent} nodes $i$ and $j$ is smaller than their confidence bound at time $t$, their associated dyadic confidence bound $c_{ij}$ increases; otherwise, their dyadic confidence bound decreases.
+Larger values of $\gamma$ correspond to sharper increases in the receptiveness between nodes when nodes compromise their opinions.
+Smaller values of $\delta$ correspond to sharper drops in the receptiveness between nodes when nodes interact but do not compromise.